 Melanoma is the most serious form of skin cancer, compared to basal cell and squamous cell carcinoma.
 But most melanomas can be cured if they’re found and treated early, before they spread.
 So it’s important to learn the warning signs and how the disease is diagnosed.

-If you’ve already been told you have melanoma, Seattle Cancer Care Alliance (SCCA) offers comprehensive treatment from a team of experts who specialize in skin cancers.
+If you’ve already been told you have melanoma, Fred Hutchinson Cancer Center offers comprehensive treatment from a team of experts who specialize in skin cancers.

 What is melanoma?